nathanaherne/ml_staff_rostering/README.md

 1. increase the quality of customer service
 2. reduce staff costs and therefore increase profitability

-# Analogy
+# Data Analysis

-If you have read any of my previous discussions around developing machine learning models, I like to use analogies to illustrate what the data means in a "real world" context. **I will be using the analogy of a retail supermarket chain**
+The data you feed a deep learning algorithm is extremely important because a deep learning algorithm learns from the data you feed it.
+If you do not understand the data, misinterpret what the data is telling you, feed the algorithm incorrect data or miss important correlations, the algorithm will not be particularly useful.
+This is the main reason why most deep learning experts spend 75% of their time on the data.

-# Data required
+With this in mind, we will be considering the available data first and then move onto creating a deep learning model to help reduce loss prevention.

-There is always a balancing act between the amount of data easily available and the amount of data required to create a good machine learning model.
-One of the great things about Machine Learning models is that they often shed much more information than expected.
-For just a little more data, the organization gets many new insights into their business.
+# Data Correlations

-In some situations, you need multiple machine learning algorithms working together to create the required outcome.
+In some situations, you need multiple deep learning algorithms working together to create the required outcome.
 This problem is one that requires multiple algorithms because staff levels should follow customer service requirements.

 The models we will need to create are: